aistabci/abci-docs/en/docs/gpu.md

+!!! info
+    GPU is no longer available due to the end of service of Compute Nodes.

 # 7. GPU

-!!! note
-    Due to the Compute Node service outage on October 31, 2024, GPUs are no longer available.

 The following libraries provided by NVIDIA are available on the ABCI System: